 When the new Consumer Rights Directive is implemented into English Law around 13 December 2013 one of the key prohibitions will be on pre-ticked boxes, thus reducing the risk of you inadvertently consenting to junk mail.

-Under the Act, anyone who processes personal information must make sure that the information is:
+Under the Data Protection Act, anyone who processes personal information must make sure that the information is:

 • adequate, relevant and not excessive